OISF/suricata/doc/userguide/rules/meta.rst

 .. tip::

-    It is a convention that classtype comes before sid and rev and after the rest of the keywords.
+    It is a standard practice in rule writing that the classtype keyword comes before the sid and rev keywords (as shown in the example rule).

 reference
 ---------